ChenZhouUC/GeoChain/Vessels/ReadMe.md

 │     ├── Successor()       // output the successor node
 │     ├── LeftRotate()      // left rotate the node
 │     ├── RightRotate()     // right rotate the node
-│     ├── LeftRightRotate() // left rotate the node
+│     ├── LeftRightRotate() // left-right rotate the node
-│     ├── RightLeftRotate() // right rotate the node
+│     ├── RightLeftRotate() // right-left rotate the node
 │     ├── Insert()          // insert one node
 │     └── Delete()          // delete one node
 ├── Private